 It’s important to consider not only the list price for your desired vehicle but also the ongoing cost of ownership.
 While the cost of ownership calculations include maintenance and inspections, it also includes your cost-to-insure.
 Unless you live in New Hampshire, you’re required by law to insure your vehicle.
 If you're getting close to purchasing a new coupe or sedan, enter your ZIP code below to view insurance rates for your favorite model.

 The Zebra conducted comprehensive car insurance pricing analysis using its proprietary quote engine, comprising data from insurance rating platforms and public rate filings.
 The Zebra examined nearly 53 million rates to explore trends for specific auto insurance rating factors across all United States zip codes, averaged by state, including Washington, DC.

-Analysis used a consistent base profile for the insured driver: a 30-year-old single male driving a 2013 Honda Accord EX with a good driving history and coverage limits of $50,000 bodily injury liability per person/$100,000 bodily injury liability per accident/$50,000 property damage liability per accident with a $500 deductible for comprehensive and collision.
+The analysis used a consistent base profile for the insured driver: a 30-year-old single male with a good driving history and coverage limits of $50,000 bodily injury liability per person/$100,000 bodily injury liability per accident/$50,000 property damage liability per accident with a $500 deductible for comprehensive and collision.

 For coverage level data, optional coverage (that must be rejected in writing) is included where applicable, including uninsured motorist coverage and personal injury protection.

 National property and casualty losses information is from the Insurance Information Institute and the NOAA National Centers for Environmental Information U.S. Billion-Dollar Weather and Climate Disasters report.

 Vehicle make and model data analysis referenced the most popular vehicles in the U.S. by year-end sales, according to Goodcarbadcar.net’s automakers’ data.
 Some rate data may vary slightly throughout report based on rounding.